What is Alzheimer’s disease?

 Everyone can have episodes of forgetfulness from time to time.
 However, people with Alzheimer’s disease display ongoing symptoms and behaviours that tend to worsen over time.

-Alzheimer’s disease usually begins with lapses in memory and difficulty finding the right words for everyday objects.
-Other symptoms may include:
+Alzheimer’s disease usually begins with memory problems and difficulty finding the right words for everyday objects.
+Other effects of Alzheimer's disease may include:

 - Memory loss affecting daily activities, such as an ability to remember appointments